MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

     [!INCLUDE[prodshort](../developer/includes/prodshort.md)] does not support V1 extensions.
 If you are updating a [!INCLUDE[navnow](../developer/includes/navnow_md.md)] database that includes custom V1 extensions and you want to continue to use them, you have to convert them to V2 extensions.
 For more information, see [Converting Extensions V1 to Extensions V2](../developer/devenv-upgrade-v1-to-v2-overview.md).

-    V1 extensions that are produced by Microsoft are now available as V2 extensions on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installation media (DVD), so you do not have to convert these.
+    V1 extensions that are produced by Microsoft (first-party extensions, publisher=Microsoft) are now available as V2 extensions on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installation media (DVD), so you do not have to convert these.
+If you want to keep the functionality provided and data collected by these V1 extensions, you will have to publish the V2 versions as part of the technical upgrade.

     You will have to uninstall all V1 extension to successfully completes the technical upgrade.